ypresto/WeakSelfTester/README.md

 }
 ```

 Then, think about caller.
-You can thrown away after calling some methods of the model.
+You can throw away model instance after calling some methods.
 Instance of `FoobarManager` in below code will not be retained after `getInBackgroundWithWeakSelf` returns.

 ```objective-c